Men’s Mental Health Treatment

 Attention to the Whole Self

 Mental health disorders often take attention away from self-care.
 We’ll help you re-focus on aspects of your life that may have been neglected.
 With well-balanced meals, fitness and spirituality-enhancing activities you’ll begin repairing physical, emotional and spiritual wounds.
+Inpatient mental health treatment provides space and time for self-reflection and personal growth.

 If medication is needed, you’ll meet with our psychiatric team to help regulate dosage.
 We’ll make sure you understand the proper way to take prescribed medicines as well as any potential side effects.